 This question is similar, if not identical, to “How can I make a billion dollars?”
-A solid team of professionals can easily pilot a project to a huge success.
+A solid team of the professional dedicated development team can easily pilot a project to a huge success.
 The project will still need reliable financial support, an impactful business idea, and talent to back it up, but it will reach its full potential only with the help of real C-level executives.

-The bigger a start-up gets, the more dedicated professionals it needs to continue succeeding.
+The bigger startup gets, the more dedicated professionals it needs to continue succeeding.
 At some point, the company grows into a well-oiled machine that has a plethora of “Cs” at its disposal.

 Only these machines generate sizeable revenues and make a business as efficient as possible.

 How do you get to the point where every single important process is being closely supervised and the corporation works like a naturally cohesive ecosystem?

 You start small and build up your team, filling it with suitable employees and efficient managers.
 Let’s talk about the process of building up a team and creating enough room for your future C-level staff.

 Who are the best Cs?

 A C-level executive is basically a manager who is a chief of a particular aspect of a business.
 There are various chiefs with detailed sets of tasks that they have to do.